JohnTelford/GPT/docs/References/iterative_development/content_delivery_network.md

 [Branch build controls](https://developers.cloudflare.com/pages/platform/branch-build-controls/)

-When connected to your git source, Pages allows you to control which environments and branches you would like to automatically build.
+When connected to your [Git](git.md) source, Pages allows you to control which environments and branches you would like to automatically build.
 By default, Pages will trigger a build any time you commit to either your production or preview environment.
 However, with branch build controls, you can configure automatic deployments to suit your preference on a per project basis.

 ### Skip builds